9elmo6/9elmo6.github.io/ammar-portifolio.md

 - Developed robust autonomous driving software, contributing significantly to ongoing research efforts.

-### Project 2: ProActRail - Predictive Maintenance System for Railway Air Production Units
+### ProActRail - Predictive Maintenance System for Railway Air Production Units
 **Overview:**
 Developed the "ProActRail" application, a sophisticated predictive maintenance system using Streamlit, aimed at enhancing the reliability and safety of railway systems by predicting equipment failures.
 This project focuses on integrating a machine learning model with cloud-based technologies to enable real-time data processing and predictive analytics.